svmiller/posc1020/course-materials.md

 The task here is fairly straightforward.
 The student will watch this episode, [helpfully uploaded to YouTube](https://www.youtube.com/watch?v=DoWbm8zUG6Y) and embedded below.
 The student will write a 1-2-paged *single*-spaced paper that 1) summarizes the episode and 2) argues for three connections to the class material we had discussed to that point.
 The inspiration here is [Ann Handley](https://www.amazon.com/Everybody-Writes-Go-Creating-Ridiculously-ebook/dp/B00LMB5P0G), whose recommendation of a ["writing GPS"](http://svmiller.com/blog/2016/05/everybody-writes-academic/), in which she argues the "so what?" of any writing assignment should be able to generate three separate answers to convey the topic's importance to the reader.

 This short paper is due through the Turnitin module on the course website *before* **April 13, 9 a.m**.

-I do not accept late work.
-A rubric explaining how these assignments will be graded is forthcoming shortly.
+[Here is the rubric](https://github.com/svmiller/posc1020/blob/master/short-paper/short-paper-rubric.pdf) for the assignment, which also provides further instructions for the paper's frame and formatting.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DoWbm8zUG6Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>